Let us conjure you a sensuously sorcerous mix of spiritual delights. Or just have a dry gin martini, stirred.

 1 strip lemon peel

-In an old-fashioned glass (naturally), muddle sugar and bitters until sugar is dissolved (sugar syrup usually mixes more quickly and thoroughly than cubes, but we're patient).
+In an old-fashioned glass (naturally), muddle sugar and bitters until sugar is dissolved (sugar syrup usually mixes more quickly and thoroughly than cubes, but we're patient and happen to like the slightly gritty feel at the bottom).
 Add ice and whiskey; stir and garnish with cherry and serve.

 For a variation with a rounder finish, use bourbon instead of rye.
 You can also muddle the cherries if you want to destroy them a little bit and infuse the drink.